 Let me tell you about a photowalk that I undertook with my professor-friend and some other photographers.
 We were in a coastal city.
 After careful timing of the tide, we went to an area with shallow backwaters of the sea.
 At low tide, the water rushes back to the sea and at high tide, it looks like a lagoon.
 There was a group of five photographers and a kid (my daughter).
 We reached the place early morning.
 The water was already rushing back to the sea.
 Within a matter of minutes the water from whole of the area had drained back.
 We could walk on the sandy bed.
 Armed with our cameras, all of us ventured in.
 When the tide went low, there were lots of crabs that got exposed.
 Some small fish also could not return back to the sea and got trapped.
 Various coastal birds came sweeping down to feed on these crabs and fish.
 All of us clicked to our heart’s content and then when it started getting hot, we returned back.
 Later that day, when we saw the images clicked by everyone, what a surprise we all were in for.

 One of them had captured beautiful images of birds in flight when they were swooping down for food.
 There were mostly seagulls, some egrets and even a few kingfishers.
 Another photographer had captured enchanting images of very young birds pulling out crabs from the sand.
-There was photograph where two of them were cooperating and pulling out a single large crab.
+There was photograph where two of the birds were cooperating and pulling out a single large crab.
 Yet another photographer had captured close-up shots of the crabs.
 There were five distinct varieties of crabs in that area.
 One of the photographers captured images of my daughter collecting sea-shells.
 He also had some beautiful images of some kingfishers.
 I was intrigued by the landscape and the left-overs of the tide.
 My photos consisted of close-ups of sea shells, barnacles, dried logs, mangrove trees and landscapes.
 All the photographs in this article are from that photowalk.

-(Crabs – this photograph is a crop of another image, gifted to me by one of the photographers on the trip.
+(Crabs – this photograph is a crop of another image, gifted to me by one of the non-photographers on the trip.
 I am posting it here to show the variety of crabs that were there.
 Yes, we had some family members too enjoying the outing!)